coastalwhite/intro-power-analysis/src/compiling/toolchains.md

 ## Compiling binaries

-With the proper toolchain installed, we can compile binaries which are going to used on the [ChipWhisperer] *targets*.
-All resources mentioned in the the [Existing resources](./resources.md) section contain a *Makefile* in their root directory.
-This file provides the computer instructions on how to compile binaries.
-In order to create `.hex` files for our binaries, we can simply run the following command from the root directory of our *target* project and replacing `<PLATFORM>` with the [proper platform](https://raw.githubusercontent.com/coastalwhite/simpleserial-c-template/main/PLATFORMS.md).
+With the proper toolchain installed, we can compile binaries which are going to used on [ChipWhisperer] *targets*.
+All SimpleSerial resources mentioned in the the [Existing resources](./resources.md) section contain a *Makefile* in their root directory.
+This file provides the computer instructions on how to compile source code.
+In order to create `.hex` files &mdash; which is the format used to program [ChipWhisperer] targets &mdash; from our source, we can simply run the following command from the root directory of our project, replacing `<PLATFORM>` with the [proper platform](https://raw.githubusercontent.com/coastalwhite/simpleserial-c-template/main/PLATFORMS.md).

 ```bash